 Fujifilm X-T2 vs Canon 1D Mark III

-The Fujifilm X-T2 and the Canon EOS-1D Mark III are two digital cameras that were announced, respectively, in July 2016 and February 2007.
+The Fujifilm X-T2 and the Canon EOS-1D Mark III are two digital cameras that were revealed to the public, respectively, in July 2016 and February 2007.
 The X-T2 is a mirrorless interchangeable lens camera, while the 1D Mark III is a DSLR.
 The cameras are based on an APS-C (X-T2) and an APS-H (1D Mark III) sensor.
 The Fujifilm has a resolution of 24 megapixels, whereas the Canon provides 10.1 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 |Fujifilm X-T2||Canon 1D Mark III|